 Overview

-Esophageal cancer is a cancer that develops in the esophagus, the tube connecting the throat to the stomach.
+Esophageal cancer develops in the esophagus, the tube connecting the throat to the stomach.
 Cancer occurs when the body's natural mechanism for replacing old cells with new ones breaks down.

 Some of the common symptoms of esophageal cancer include difficulty in swallowing, chest pain, unintentional weight loss, and persistent heartburn.